 Imagine you’ve just had your teeth whitened and you want to keep them white forever.
 Which we recommend doing if you’re going into a social job which involves you being close up and personal, such as Cognita teaching jobs or interviewing potential students.
 Something as small as keepinmg your teeth white can really boost the image of the Cognita school.
 Nevertheless, even if you wish for that to happen, you most likely do not even know that you keep repeating the things that might ruin that for you.
 Well, we are going to help you with that, because we’re going to list the five things you might be doing, but should stop doing immediately if you wish to keep your teeth white and start smiling without worrying about them.

 1 – Stop smoking!

 Probably everyone in the world knows that smoking is bad for you, but most of them keep doing it.
 It is not only bad for your lungs, which most people know, but not so many people know that cigarettes are also bad for your teeth.
 That is because cigarettes contain tobacco, which turns the teeth yellow, and other than that, it also makes them stained.
 This happens when you inhale the smoke from a cigarette and it gets stuck to the teeth.
 And the easiest way to stop this from happening is to just stop smoking.
-Upon further research, I have found that there are several specific methods specialist dentists such as Start Smiling use in order to whiten teeth, one being placing a special chemical that breaks down the stains then completely removes it.
+Upon further research, I have found that there are several specific methods specialist dentists such as Wellington Clinic, the best dentist London, one being placing a special chemical that breaks down the stains then completely removes it.
 This is both safe and popular withing the cosmetic industry.

 2 – Cut down on coffee, tea, and other dark drinks